Slightly updated 2018 version: (Dropbox: PDF; Word), (Academia.edu), (Google drive), (Amazon)

 On some reasons, there is a clear connection between the topics.

-If someone says abortion is wrong because fetuses are “,” or “ ,” or “ ,” those reasons clearly apply to animals, since they too are living things, organisms and beings.
+If someone says abortion is wrong because fetuses are “living things,” or “organisms,” or “beings,” those reasons clearly apply to animals, since they too are living things, organisms and beings.
 If someone else says animals have (moral) rights because they are living, organisms or beings, those reasons apply to human fetuses: they are alive (abortion involves killing them, and you can’t kill non-living things), they are organisms (they are complex and developing) and they are beings (albeit dependent beings).

 These arguments connect the topics: one argument leads to comparable conclusions for the other.
 If you think fetuses have rights, for those reasons, you should be inclined to think the same about animal rights, and vice versa.

 These arguments are no good though.
-They both assume the premise that .
+They both assume the premise that all living things, organisms and/or beings are wrong to kill.
 And that’s not true.
 Plants, mold, bacteria and many insects, like mosquitoes and gnats are not wrong to kill, at least.

-These types of things aren’t even what’s called “” wrong to kill, meaning something like, “Wrong to kill unless there is a very good reason to kill it.”
-We, readers of this essay, are wrong to kill: if someone kills us, that’s wrong unless there’s a really good reason that justifies it.
-You don’t need a to kill a weed or a carrot, or some mold in your shower or a mosquito flying by.
+These types of things aren’t even what’s called “prima facie” wrong to kill, meaning something like, “Wrong to kill unless there is a very good reason to kill it.”
+We, readers of this essay, are prima facie wrong to kill: if someone kills us, that’s wrong unless there’s a really good reason that justifies it.
+You don’t need a really good reason to kill a weed or a carrot, or some mold in your shower or a mosquito flying by.

 So, these arguments connect the issues, but aren’t good arguments about either: one didn’t provide good reason to think that animals have rights, and the other doesn’t provide good reason to think that abortion is wrong.